 But that changed when the team pitched the name “Dora,” which pays homage to Dora Maxwell, a pioneer of the credit union movement in the 20th century.

 “Her idea of planting hundreds of credit unions throughout New York and Connecticut and Massachusetts made sense,” Vanbeek explains, adding USALLIANCE doesn’t have the capacity to put branches everywhere.
-With Bank Dora, however, he says they “can offer a really great product nationally that resonates with different populations.”
+With Bank Dora Financial, however, he says they “can offer a really great product nationally that resonates with different populations.”

 The different populations Vanbeek is referring to are underbanked and unbanked communities that don’t have the same point of access to banking services as affluent consumers.
 The Hispanic market is a particular segment they are targeting.